05 July 2012

 And then the whole thing would have to be repeated in different 'environment, conditions and/or role'.
 You should be able to work out that this takes time, a lot of it and to be honest can become a little tedious - another cold, wet & windy winter day or night paddling a set course, pattern or pace to compare with previous findings.

 To some, if not most this may sound surprising and even a touch anal - but it does pay dividends, and builds a useful long term picture.
 Though I had a few minor kit problems on my way around, I had no major failures and was pleased that I did not make any major ****-ups when it came to kit choices.
-I'd be happy to go again tomorrow with the exact same kit list - hmmm, now there's an idea - I hope the Boss ain't reading.
+I'd be happy to go again tomorrow with the exact same kit list (hmm, now there's an idea).
 It took a lot of work but it definitely paid off.

 I also make a point that every single time I get on the water I learn something, even if it is only to relearn something from the past.
 Likewise everytime I paddle with somebody I make a point of learning something from them, no matter who they are.
-(However, sometimes all I learn is not much more than to never paddle with that person again.)
+(However, sometimes all I learn is not to paddle with that person again.)

 Again this builds a picture; the recent years of records and crossings had put in place a familiar routine of method and kit.
 When it came to making crossings on the trip it was all familiar, easy, quick and confidence creating - I'd done it before and I knew it worked.